 Your doctor will order several tests to check your heart health.
 Your doctor and nurse will tell you how to prepare and what to bring to the hospital.

 After an AV node ablation, a pacemaker is necessary for proper heart function.
 You may have this device placed several weeks before your ablation to make sure it is working well, or it may be done the day of your ablation.

 During the procedure

-Once the AV node is destroyed, your doctor implants a small medical device to maintain a heart rhythm (pacemaker), unless your pacemaker is already in place.
-You will need a pacemaker for the rest of your life.
+Once the AV node is destroyed, your doctor implants a pacemaker, unless you already have one.
+You will need the pacemaker for the rest of your life.